-The Mesa Association of Sports for the Disabled, also doing business as Arizona Disabled Sports (AzDS), is a non-profit organization dedicated to providing sports and recreation opportunities for individuals with all types of disability.
+The Mesa Association of Sports for the Disabled, also doing business as Arizona Disabled Sports (AzDS), is a non-profit organization dedicated to providing sports and recreation opportunities for individuals with all types of disabilities.
 This can include but is not limited to developmental disabilities, orthopedic impairment, sensory deficit and/or neurological involvement.

 The Association provides year round sports training and competition through our Team Mesa adaptive programs for individuals with intellectual or developmental disabilities.
 In addition, sports and recreation opportunities are provided for individuals with physical disabilities through our Arizona Heat Physically Challenged Programs.